Stay Warm This Winter With Dal

 An ideal winter companion

-It has a very low glycemic index, and this along with the soluble fibre is decidedly beneficial for diabetics and insulin resistant individuals.
+It has a very low glycaemic index, and this along with the soluble fibre is decidedly beneficial for diabetics and insulin-resistant individuals.

 Chana dal offers a good supply of zinc, magnesium, and calcium.

 While you try some chana dal recipes, there are some winter foods that are classic for a reason.
 Here are some of legume-based winter dishes that have provided comfort and warmth since decades.